 Gascoigne, Bamber.
 How to Identify Prints: A Complete Guide to Manual and Mechanical Processes from Woodcut to Ink Jet.
 Thames & Hudson.
 London.
 1986.

-An invaluable work, discussing in detail what distinguishes one type of print from another.
-Excellent glossaries.
+An invaluable work discussing in detail what distinguishes one type of print from another, with excellent glossaries.

 Ivins, W.M.
 Jr. How Prints Look.
 Photographs with a Commentary.
 New York.
 1943.

 Twyman, Michael.
 A History of Chromolithography.
 Printed Colour for All.
 British Library.
 London.
 2013.

 Griffiths, Antony.
 Prints and Printmaking.
 An Introduction to the History and Techniques.
 University of California Press.
 Berkeley.
 1996.

 Organized according to the different techniques of printmaking.
 Very useful appendices, including a listing of abbreviations found on prints and an extensive glossary of printmaking terms.

 Hults, Linda C. The Print in the Western World.
 An Introductory History.
 University of Wisconsin.
 Madison.
 1996.

 A survey of Western printmaking from the 15th century to the present day.
 A bibliography follows the chapter “American and Mexican Printmaking to the Mid-1940s.”
 Includes a glossary of printmaking terms.